microsoft/datashaper/javascript/app-framework/docs/report/app-framework.api.md

 import type { ProfileHandler } from '@datashaper/workflow';
 import type { default as React_2 } from 'react';
 import type { Resource } from '@datashaper/workflow';
+import type { ResourceSchema } from '@datashaper/schema';
 import type { Snapshot } from 'recoil';
 import type { TableBundle } from '@datashaper/workflow';
 import type { TableContainer } from '@datashaper/tables';

+// Warning: (ae-missing-release-tag) "AppProfileInitializationContext" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface AppProfileInitializationContext {
+    // (undocumented)
+    api: AppServices;
+    // (undocumented)
+    dataPackage: DataPackage;
+}

 // Warning: (ae-missing-release-tag) "AppServices" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //